copsTvFan/cops-episode-guide/guide.md

   - "Powers of observation!"
   - "I didn't even know it was there.
 When you're wrong, you're wrong though, you know?" -- Henry
-- Deputy Kenneth Gray encounters a domestic violence suspect who giggles like a child as he is being frisked for weapons.
+- (Fresno, CA -- 7:32 PM Domestic Disturbance Call) Area 3.
+Deputy Kenneth Gray encounters a domestic violence suspect who giggles like a child as he is being frisked for weapons.
+Featuring Deputy Wayne Tucker, Deputy Jeff Dodd.
-- Deputy Rien stops a driver operating a vehicle at night with its lights turned off, then discovers a syringe near the driver's seat.
+- (Fresno, CA -- 7:58 PM Traffic Stop) Deputy Toby Rien stops a driver operating a vehicle at night with its lights turned off, then discovers a syringe near the driver's seat.
+Featuring Deputy Ken Bowden.

 ### CP-929